 Prerequisites: Prerequisite: Introduction to Art and Design: History 2 (may be taken concurrently) or instructor permission

 This course is an exploration of comics as a storytelling art form.
 Emphasis is placed on storytelling concepts and advanced technical and media skills.
 Projects include story and fable adaptation for use in mainstream and art comics as well as educational and documentary formats.
 To accomplish this goal, students use research, storyboarding, writing, critique, and revision to foster good practice and the foundation for a personal voice.

 Prerequisites: Introduction to Comics

 COM 3050 Comic Book Publishing: Print and Web 3

-This course is designed to prepare students for the expectations and rigors of the production and promotion of a comic book in print or on the Web.
-Working on self-directed projects, each student becomes his/her own publisher.
-The course will be divided into three sections mirroring the production process: design and preparation, production, and launch.
+This course prepares students for the expectations and rigors of the production and promotion of a comic book in print or in digital publishing.
+Working on self-directed projects, each student becomes his or her own publisher.
+The course is divided into three sections mirroring the production process: design and preparation, production, and launch.
 Technical and process demonstrations cover scanning, prepress procedures, printing, and marketing collateral.
-The intent of the course is to provide each student with the skills necessary to give a project the greatest impact once completed and published.
-Lectures and demonstrations, studio visits, field trips, readings, and research will be used to direct the students through the process.
+The intent of this course is to provide each student with the skills necessary to give a project the greatest impact once completed and published.
+Lectures and demonstrations, studio visits, field trips, readings, and research are used to direct students through this process.

 Prerequisites: Comic Media and Concepts